A little ventilation

 Jul 14, 2024 3:48 pm

-Being a brave (stupid and neurotic to my friendship circle, and an unsupportive boyfriend at the time--now long gone) soul
+Being a brave (stupid and neurotic to my friendship circle, and an unsupportive boyfriend at the time--now long gone) soul,

 and a sophisticated consumer, I agreed with my care team that having an ileostomy would be preferable to constant screening and then treatment when I eventually got diagnosed with colon cancer.
-Now I am speaking as a patient, but I am also a physician, I became one partly because I did not much like the doctors who treated me as a 20 something when I first got diagnosed with colitis, but also as an activist and huge believer in prevention.
+Now I am speaking as a patient, but I am also a physician.
+I became one partly because I did not much like the doctors who treated me as a 20-something when I first got diagnosed with colitis, but also as an activist and a huge believer in prevention.
 I had friends ask me if I 'could drink bleach' or just kill myself rather than have a permanent stoma.
 It really taught me a ton about how people cope, and what projections are imposed on individuals who make personal choices because of one's lived experience.

-All I can say to you is this: the individuals that I have met over the years because I have had this surgery, have given me a depth and understanding of the human condition, that fifty-five years on this planet, and thirty years as a doctor did not provide.
+All I can say to you is this: the individuals that I have met over the years because I have had this surgery have given me a depth and understanding of the human condition that fifty-five years on this planet, and thirty years as a doctor did not provide.
 I wish you good luck with your insurer and path forward.
 Life is a journey in coping with adversity and loss.
 Metabolizing that is a gift,

 Be well, Lee Ann (in Santa Barbara)